Mexican passport

-Mexican passport (Pasaporte mexicano) is the passport issued to Mexican citizens for the purpose of travelling abroad.
+The Mexican passport (Pasaporte mexicano) is the passport issued to Mexican citizens for the purpose of travelling abroad.
 The Mexican passport is also an official ID and proof of Mexican citizenship.
-According to the 2021 Henley Visa Restrictions Index, holders of a Mexican passport can visit 164 (of 192 as the maximum) countries without a visa, placing Mexico in the 22nd rank in terms of global travel freedom.
+According to the November 2025 Henley Passport Index, holders of a Mexican passport can visit 157 (of 195) countries without a visa, ranking Mexico 23rd in terms of global travel freedom.

 Mexico transitioned to a biometric passport in 2021 called the electronic passport (pasaporte electrónico).